 - Providing accessible transportation for doctor and hospital visits

 - Making sure you have the proper medical gear, such as hospital beds, monitoring equipment, and medical aids

 - Obtaining mobility equipment, such as wheelchairs or walkers

 - Modifications in the home to accommodate disabilities, including ramps and lifts

 - Assessing the need for home health care services

 Have You Suffered A Spinal Injury?
 How Our Personal Injury Lawyers Can Help

-If you or someone you care about has suffered a spinal injury as the result of an accident, contact the law offices of Wilentz, Goldman & Spitzer today.
+If you or someone you care about has suffered a spinal injury as the result of an accident, contact the law offices of Wilentz, Goldman & Spitzer, P.A. today.
 Our experienced accident attorneys understand the challenges you are likely facing, and the long terms impact these injuries can have on you and your family members.
-We can assist you in getting the maximum amount of compensation you may be entitled to for the damages you have suffered, either through an insurance company claim or by filing a personal injury lawsuit on your behalf.
+We can assist you in getting the compensation you may be entitled to for the damages you have suffered, either through an insurance company claim or by filing a personal injury lawsuit on your behalf.